HirenTumbadiya/-devops-projects/Server_Performance_Stats/README.md

 This script analyzes basic server performance stats, including CPU usage, memory usage, disk usage, and top processes.
 It also provides additional stats like OS version, uptime, load average, logged-in users, and failed login attempts.

-This project is part of the [Server Stats project on roadmap.sh](https://roadmap.sh/projects/server-stats), which focuses on learning and implementing basic server performance monitoring.
+This project is part of the https://roadmap.sh/projects/server-stats, which focuses on learning and implementing basic server performance monitoring.

 ## Features: